materialsvirtuallab/matcalc/README.md

 goal of MatCalc is to provide a simplified, consistent interface to access these properties with any parameterization of the PES.

-The purpose of MatCalc is to a unified interface for integrating MLIPs into the Materials Project (MP) [Builders infrastructure](https://github.com/materialsproject/emmet) and eventually integrate ML predictions into the MP Code database.

 ## Outline

 The main base class in MatCalc is PropCalc (property calculator).
 All PropCalc subclasses should implement a